Seteeri/Particle/README.md

 eventually replacing the init system and encompassing all layers above that.

-It integrates various computing concepts and UI designs from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, note-taking into a single object-oriented interface that can allow convergence across multiple devices such as desktops/workstations, laptops/tablets and smartphones/devices where information can flow easily.
+It integrates various computing concepts and UI designs from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, outliners, wikis and note-taking into a single object-oriented interface that can allow convergence across multiple devices such as desktops/workstations, laptops/tablets and smartphones/devices where information can flow easily.

 The computing landscape has changed significantly since the days of Lisp Machines so it begs the question as to how useful Lisp at the OS/kernel level